TomerFi/home_assistant_custom_ac_alexa_smarthome_skill/README.md

   - conf
   - node_modules
   - lambda.js
-### Configuring the skill interface
+### Configuring the skill interface: Part 1
 In [Amazon Developer Portal](https://developer.amazon.com/), sign in, click the *DEVELOPER CONSOLE*, the *ALEXA* tab and under *Alexa Skills Kit* click *Get Started*.</br>
-In skill management window, click *Add a New Skill* and configure you skill accoaring to the following with one rule, if I didn't mentioned a setting, leave it with its default value:</br>
+In skill management window, click *Add a New Skill* and configure you skill accoaring to the following with one rule, if I didn't mentioned a setting, leave it with its default value, when you're done with this part, don't close the tab, you going to come back here later.</br>
-#### Skill Information
+In the Skill Information Tab, set the following and save:
 - Skill Type: Smart Home Skill API
 - Name: What ever you want, just keep in mind you will need to identify this skill later.
+### Configuring the lambda function
+In [Amazon Web Services Portal](https://aws.amazon.com/), sign in, in the "AWS services" module search and locate *Lambda*, click it and then click *Create Function*:
+- Select *Author from scratch*
+- Name: Give it what ever name you want, just keep in mind that the name will help you idetify the function.
+- Choose an existing role, or create one from a template.
+- Your lambda function is created, in the *Function code* module, under *Code entry type* select *Upload a .Zip file*.
+- Browse and upload the zip file you've created in [*Configuring the skill* section](#configuring-the-skill).
+- Under *Handler info* type *lambda.handler*
+- Scroll down to the *Basic settings* module and select time out of 8 seconds.
+- Scroll back up to the *Configuration* module and from the left bar list click on *Alexa Smart Home*.
+- In the new added *Configure triggers* module, under *Application Id* paste the application id assigned to your skill in the [*Configuring the skill interface: Part 1* section](#configuring-the-skill-interface-part-1), it looks like this *amzn1.ask.skill.#unique-skill_identifier*.
+- Save your function and don't close this tab, you're going to need it again in the next step.

+### Configuring the skill interface: Part 2
+Go back to [Amazon Developer Portal](https://developer.amazon.com/), and click on the